cakephp/bakery.cakephp.org/2019/09/06/cakephp_400beta3_released.rst

 Contributors to 4.0.0-beta3
 ---------------------------

-Thank you to all the contributors that have helped since the beta1 release:
+Thank you to all the contributors that have helped since the beta2 release:

+* ADmad
+* Alex
+* Edgaras Janušauskas
+* Ethan Pooley
+* Jorge González
+* Mark Scherer
+* Mark Story
+* Val Bancer
+* ndm2

 As always, a huge thanks to all the community members that helped make this release happen by reporting issues and sending pull requests.